arucard21/SimplyRESTful-Framework/fields-filter-json-servlet/README.md

 The filter can be registered directly, e.g. in a `web.xml` file, or through resource scanning.
 By default, the filter is configured to apply to all requests though inside the filter itself, it checks whether the response contains a JSON-compatible media type and the `fields` query parameter is provided before continuing.

-For registering in Spring boot, you can define a `FilterRegistrationBean<JsonFieldsServletFilter>` bean in order to register the filter.
-This bean can, among other things, be used to override the default URL pattern, if you want to restrict the filter to specific paths.
+For registering the filter in in Spring boot, this library provides auto-configuration.
+So you only have to add this library as a dependency to your Spring Boot application.